microsoft/nni/docs/QuickStart.md

 *Implemented code directory: [mnist.py][4]*

-Step 3: Define a `config` file in yaml, which declare the `path` to search space and trial, also give `other information` such as tuning algorithm, max trial number and max runtime arguments.
+**Step 3**: Define a `config` file in yaml, which declare the `path` to search space and trial, also give `other information` such as tuning algorithm, max trial number and max runtime arguments.

 ```diff
 + authorName: default